-Helpful habit of getting around a project management tool
+Helpful habit of getting around to use a project management tool

 Managing a project is hard, especially when it comes to the software industry, there are lots of things to do from programming to user testing and deploying.
 Thankfully a bunch of developers and companies has developed solutions like project management tools to help us handle projects easily.